 Max Gerson was a German-born American doctor who discovered the fact that cancer could be cured through dietary changes.
 After immigrating to the US in the 1930’s, he began treating cancer patients using his method – which involves a vegan diet, juicing, and supplements – with successful results.
 He published his findings in a book called A Cancer Therapy: Results of 50 Cases.
 However, his work was discredited and silenced by the medical establishment, and he was later poisoned to death.

 In Dying to Have Known, documentary filmmaker Steve Kroschel sets out to figure out whether or not the Gerson therapy is effective and to understand why Gerson’s method was so aggressively maligned by the medical-pharmaceutical industry.
 We are given the testimonies of patients, doctors, nutritionists, and scientists, which point unequivocally to the truth that the Gerson therapy works.
 Kroschel must then ask, “Why is this powerful curative therapy still suppressed, more than 75 years after it was clearly proven to cure degenerative disease?”
-The answer is disturbing, to say the least.

 Available on YouTube.